 - Walking around the town itself will test your legs.

-- Remember not to take the default GPS route to the Taj resort.
+- Remember not to take the default GPS route to the Taj resort, but take the route past the golf club instead.

 - The tourist spots might be too crowded for your liking.